International Student Eligibility Requirements

 - Completion of formal secondary education in a pre-university curriculum.

-This education must culminate in the award of a diploma or the issuance of a leaving certificate or matriculation certificate generally recognized as the educational qualification necessary for admission to higher studies.
+Completion must include the awarding of a diploma or the issuance of a leaving certificate or matriculation certificate generally recognized as the educational qualification necessary for admission to higher studies.

 - English language ability at a level sufficient to undertake a full course of study.